RedisLabs/redislabs-docs/content/rs/concepts/data-access/persistence.md

 replacement for backups, but something you do in addition to backups.
 Data persistence is optional and can be set to none if desired.

-AOF writes the latest 'write' commands into a file every second.
-As a comparison, AOF resembles a traditional RDBMS's redo log, if you are familiar with those.
-This file can be 'replayed' in order to recover from a crash.
+AOF writes the latest 'write' commands into a file every second, it resembles a traditional RDBMS's redo log, if you are familiar with that.
+This file can later be 'replayed' in order to recover from a crash.

-A snapshot (RDB) on the hand, is performed every one, six, or twelve hours.
+A snapshot (RDB) on the other hand, is performed every one, six, or twelve hours.
 The snapshot is a dump of the data and while there is a potential of losing up to one hour of data, it is dramatically faster to recover from a snapshot compared to AOF recovery.